 (3 min read)

-Striving to achieve efficiency in business is ongoing, driven by ever-changing customer expectations and technology dependence.
-At AIS, we aim to innovate and improve every aspect of our business including focusing on operational efficiency and effectiveness, in order to simplify processes, cut costs and streamline the user experience to better serve our customers.
+Striving to achieve operational efficiency in business is ongoing.
+It’s driven by ever-changing customer expectations and technology dependence.
+At AIS, we aim to innovate and improve every aspect of our business.
+This includes focusing on operational efficiency and effectiveness in order to simplify processes, cut costs and streamline the user experience to better serve our customers.

-Quick wins can typically be found through workflow analysis, implementation of a uniform system or technology, as well as understanding the link between efficiency and expense.
+Quick wins can typically be found through workflow analysis and implementation of a uniform system or technology.
+They can also be found with the understanding of the link between efficiency and expense.

-Start by performing a deep review of the most common functions – What’s being processed?
-How many hands are touching it, frequency, time spent?
-Next, take a step back and ask – Is there an easier way?
-How can we streamline, simplify?
+Start by performing a deep review of the most common functions.
+What’s being processed?
+How many hands are touching it?
+At what frequency?
+How much time does it take?
+Next, take a step back and ask: Is there an easier way?
+How can we streamline and simplify?
 Is this necessary anymore?
-Often the most common processes have been in play since the beginning, so it’s easy to forget that times have changed.
+Often the most common processes have been in play since the beginning.
+So, it’s easy to forget that times have changed.
 Accept that striving for operational efficiency is never-ending.
 As time moves on and the business changes, it’s likely that your processes should too.

 Visualizing the optimal process or workflow will help determine where best to infuse technology.
 Finding ways to automate easy, routine tasks ensures that your time and most valuable resources (personnel) are best utilized for high valued customer touches.
-While systems or new technology are costly, be open to taking the time to research options.
+Yes, systems or new technology can be costly.
+Be open to taking the time to research options.
 Before signing on the dotted line, make sure the agreement clearly outlines your pain points, expected outcomes and how to measure success.
-Remain focused on simplifying processes and improving the user experience, but keep an eye out for additional efficiency gains the technology will bring.
+Remain focused on simplifying processes and improving the user experience.
+Remember to keep an eye out for additional efficiency gains the technology will bring.

 Above all, engage your team.
 Involving the staff members affected increases buy-in, ensures processes are accurately documented and provides meaningful insight into areas of inefficiency.
 From clerical to customer-facing functions, ongoing feedback is critical to measuring effectiveness.
-When the workplace runs efficiently and employees are engaged, they are well equipped to deliver a best-in-class experience to your customers.
+The ideal workplace runs efficiently and has engaged employees.
+This helps ensure that employees are well equipped to deliver a best-in-class experience to your customers.

-The article above is part of our B2B series offering tips to other business owners, managers and entrepreneurs as AIS celebrates 50 years in business.
-See our tips on Sales and Marketing, Finance, and company direction all written by the subject matter experts.
+The article above is part of our B2B series offering tips to other business owners, managers and entrepreneurs.
+Also see our tips on Sales and Marketing, Finance and company direction written by the subject matter experts.
 Follow us on LinkedIn for more business-related topics.
-It’s always a pleasure to assist others striving to excel in business, many of who are Business Insurance customers of ours.